radareorg/radare2-book/esil.md

 #ESIL

-*From the wiki page of radare2 github*
+*From the wiki page of radare2 at Github*

 ESIL stands for 'Evaluable Strings Intermediate Language'.
-It aims to describe a Forth-like representation for every opcode.
-Those representations can be evaluated in order to emulate code.
-Each element of an esil expression is separated by a comma.
-The VM can be described as this:
+It aims to describe a Forth-like representation for every target CPU opcode semantics.
+ESIL representations can be evaluated (interpreted) in order to emulate individual instructions.
+Each command of an ESIL expression is separated by a comma.
+Its virtual machine can be described as this:
 ```
    while ((word=haveCommand())) {
      if (word.isKeyword()) {